mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 and [AWS KMS](https://aws.amazon.com/kms/) for its PLC rotation key.
 [Amazon SES](https://aws.amazon.com/ses/) is used to send emails from the PDS.
-2. A **sidecar container** that uses [Litestream](https://litestream.io/) to continuously replicate the PDS on-disk SQLite databases to S3.
+2. A **sidecar container** that uses [Litestream](https://litestream.io/) to continuously replicate the main PDS on-disk SQLite databases to S3.
 On task launch, the sidecar starts before the PDS and restores the database files from S3 to the local disk (a shared volume with the PDS container).